A Football Manager Guide to the Football Manager Staff Responsibilities & Backroom Advices

 - Every General Coaches (Goalkeeper & Fitness coaches included)

-Required Attributes, personality or media handling style recommended to successfully manage the squad in friendly matches:
+Required Attributes, personality or media handling style:

 - Tactical Knowledge